,

 Approximately once a week, PPG children spend quality time in a small group with their teacher, working on becoming ‘Empowerment Champions’ through developing their 5C needs (feeling connected, capable, comfortable, a sense of control and believing they count.’)
 The sessions aim to improve emotional resilience, develop positive relationships, increase 'life experiences' and improve readiness to learn.

 All staff in our school work to build positive relationships with all children.
-We know that every interaction counts, and relationships are not only built during dedicated time.
+We know that every interaction counts, and relationships are not only built during dedicated teaching time.

-With healthy relationships we can intentionally teach and support social skills, emotional wellbeing, resilience, confidence and self-esteem.
+With healthy relationships, we can intentionally teach and support social skills, emotional wellbeing, resilience, confidence and self-esteem.

 Attachment Teacher: We have an attachment specialist teacher who works with children who are adopted or in care.
 She works with them on both their academic and pastoral needs.
 She also liaises with parents and all other staff that are involved in the child’s care.
 Due to our high number of children who have been adopted or are in care, social, emotional and attachment issues play a key role in affecting progress with some of these children.
 Our recognition as an ‘Attachment Aware School’ has highlighted how committed we are to ensuring these pupils not only succeed academically but socially and emotionally.